javrasya/django-river/docs/hooking/hooking.rst

 just define ``RIVER_INJECT_MODEL_ADMIN`` to be ``False`` in the ``settings.py``.

-**Note: ** They can programmatically be created as well since they are model objects.
+**Note:** They can programmatically be created as well since they are model objects.
 If it is needed to be at workflow level, just don't provide the workflow object column.
 If it is needed to be for a specific workflow object then provide it.

-Here are the list of hook model object
+Here are the list of hook models;

 * OnApprovedHook
 * OnTransitHook